bootstrapworld/curriculum/lessons/Early-Math/commutative-property/langs/en-us/slides.md

 {layout="InvestigateC"}
 # Tying it All Together

-- Optional: Complete @printable-exercise{words-to-circles-challenge.adoc}: Claire and Walker each draw a Circle of Evaluation for the following expression: _Add 10 and 2.
+- Optional: Complete @printable-exercise{pages/words-to-circles-challenge.adoc}: Claire and Walker each draw a Circle of Evaluation for the following expression: _Add 10 and 2.
 Multiply the sum by 3.
 Next, add 1 to the product, then double the result._  Who is correct?

 @image{images/claire-walker.png}